Garda have ‘all resources necessary’ to keep people safe following Dublin riots

 The violence in the Irish capital, which involved far-right elements, flared after a knife attack on three schoolchildren and their care assistant outside a school in the north inner city.

-Garda mounted a significant security operation on Friday in an attempt to avoid a repeat of the scenes, including securing the use of two water cannons from the Police Service of Northern Ireland (PSNI).
+Garda are mounting a significant security operation in an attempt to avoid a repeat of the scenes, including securing the use of two water cannons from the Police Service of Northern Ireland (PSNI).

+There were some arrests on Friday night following sporadic altercations on O’Connell Street.

+By 10pm there was no sign of a repeat of the level of disturbances of the previous evening.

 “This was a group of individuals who used this horrendous event as an opportunity to wreak havoc in our city, to sow division in our city, they will be responded to with force and gardai responded in the most appropriate way.